Caleb Kinney

 Session

-Teams celebrate when their Mean Time to Remediate (MTTR) drops until it suddenly spikes after fixing old vulnerabilities.
-That looks like failure, but it’s actually progress and exposure went down.
+Teams celebrate when Mean Time to Remediate (MTTR) drops until it suddenly spikes after fixing older vulnerabilities.
+That looks like failure, but it often means exposure has gone down.
 MTTR measures how quickly work closes, not the health of what remains open.
-Mean Open Vulnerability Age (MOVA) fills that gap by showing the average age of open vulnerabilities at a given point in time, revealing true backlog risk.
+Mean Open Vulnerability Age (MOVA) fills that gap by showing the average age of open vulnerabilities at a point in time, revealing true backlog risk.